civilservicelgbt/civilservicelgbt.github.io/_posts/2021-03-08-iwd-podcast.md

 *The PrideON podcast* is a podcast series from the Civil Service LGBT+ Network.

-This week the Civil Service LGBT+ Network will be speaking with lesbian, gay and bisexual women from across the Civil Service for International Women's Day (8 March 2021).
+This week the Civil Service LGBT+ Network will be speaking with LGBT+ women from across the Civil Service for International Women's Day (8 March 2021).
 Each episode we will be discussing a number of topics including career success and aspirations as well as gender inequality and stereotypes at work.
 We will also discuss the importance of Women and LGBT+ Networks along with increasing visibility and allyship in the workplace.

 **Episode 8 of the podcast is now available**.
 You can download it from wherever you get podcasts.